MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quality-of-experience-review-guide.md

 This section discusses some of the core service metrics that we use to assess how services experience health.
 By continually assessing and driving efforts to keep these metrics below their defined targets, you’ll help ensure that your users experience consistent, reliable call quality.
 To get you started, the following targets are provided.

-_Table 2 - Core target health assessment metrics_-_
+_Table 2 - Core target health assessment metrics_
 <table>
 <tr>
 <th rowspan="2" colspan="2" valign="center">Network type</th><th rowspan="1">Quality targets</th><th colspan="2">Reliability targets</th></tr>